 TRS is a defined benefit plan that currently requires a 6% base salary employee contribution and is supplemented by a 21.14% employer contribution.
 Ten years of creditable service are required for vesting, after which vested employees are eligible to draw a pension upon retirement.
 Employees leaving the USG with less than ten years of creditable service are entitled only to their employee contributions and interest.
-Find more information on the TRS website.
+Find more information on the Teachers Retirement Systems (TRS) website.

 Optional Retirement Plan (ORP)